Can Blue-Tongue Skinks Eat Cucumber? Safety, Prep & Frequency

 How to Prepare

-1. Wash the cucumber thoroughly under running water to remove pesticide and wax residue from the skin.
+1. Wash the cucumber thoroughly under cold running water to remove surface pesticides.

 Warnings